 4. Contact lenses for those who wear glasses

 6. Bring a GoPro to document your experience!
 Alternatively, you can pre-book a photo package and grab a few photos and videos from the guide.
-The pictures are absolutely worth it!
+The underwater photos are absolutely worth it!

 Snorkelers at Silfra in Thingvellir National Park